 Timing of Molts

-Adult chickens molt at least once a year.
-Short day lengths signal to chickens that it’s time to renew plumage (their feathers), or molt, in preparation for cold weather.
-This usually occurs during the late summer and early fall months.
+Adult chickens normally molt once a year, usually in the Autumn.
+This is because shorter day lengths signal to birds that it’s time to renew plumage, or molt, in preparation for cold weather.

 Out of Season Molting